cesanta/mongoose/docs/README.md

 Mongoose is a networking library for C/C++.
 It implements event-driven, non-blocking APIs for TCP, UDP, HTTP, WebSocket, MQTT.
 It connects devices and brings them online.
-Since 2004, a number of open source and commerical products have utilized it.
+Since 2004, a number of open source and commercial products have utilized it.
 It even runs on the International Space Station!
 Mongoose makes embedded network programming fast, robust, and easy.